 Another approach would be to mount random checkpoints that can be operationalized within 15 minutes of a security unit’s arrival on site.
 Numerous patrols effected in varying frequencies in areas prone to terrorist activity may help in the identification and/or interrogation of suspected criminals.

-Ian Mwenda is a research assistant, and Janice Sanya is a research intern; both at Horn International Institute of Strategic Studies.
+Ian Mwenda is a Research Assistant, and Janice Sanya is a Research Intern; both at the HORN Institute.